 - Google+ produced 0.2 article clicks per share

 What does this tell us regarding the questions at the beginning of this article?

 Our articles get far less shared on Google+ than on Facebook.
 This could be seen as confirmation of above-claimed inactivity of Google+ users – or simply mean that our readers do not use Google+.
 But that alone wouldn’t mean much – it could simply mean that we need to focus more on our G+ strategy.
 But…

 Do you want to grow traffic from social media, generate leads and turn them into customers?
-Check out our ebook “The Social Traffic Code!”
+We will teach you easy to follow and proven processes in our ebook “The Social Traffic Code!”

 Our articles get far fewer visitors per share on Google+ than on Facebook.
 This could be interpreted